cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_steps.md

 <HighlightBox type="docs">

-For a full explanation, visit the [IBC go docs](https://ibc.cosmos.network/main/ibc/apps/ibcmodule.html).
+For a full explanation, visit the [ibc-go docs](https://ibc.cosmos.network/main/ibc/apps/ibcmodule.html).

 </HighlightBox>

 The Cosmos SDK expects all IBC modules to implement the [`IBCModule` interface](https://github.com/cosmos/ibc-go/tree/main/modules/core/05-port/types/module.go).
 This interface contains all of the callbacks IBC expects modules to implement.
 This includes callbacks related to:

 - channel handshake (`OnChanOpenInit`, `OnChanOpenTry`, `OncChanOpenAck`, and `OnChanOpenConfirm`)
 - channel closing (`OnChanCloseInit` and `OnChanCloseConfirm`)
 - packets (`OnRecvPacket`, `OnAcknowledgementPacket`, and `OnTimeoutPacket`).